-As per a recent survey only 50% of women in urban India have insurance as opposed to 72% of men1.
+As per a recent survey, only 50% of women in urban India have insurance as opposed to 72% of men1.
 There could be many reasons for the stark difference in these numbers.
-One of it being the fact that earlier it was generally the men who earned for the rest of the family.
+One of them was fact that earlier it was generally the men who earned for the rest of the family.
 A life insurance policy of the male member, in this case, could ensure the family’s security and well-being even after the unfortunate demise of the bread earner.
 However, times are now changing.
 Women today are educated, independent, and equal contributors to their households.
-Not only are women excelling in every industry like finance, politics, arts, business, IT, real estate, and more, but people are also changing their attitude towards stay at home women.
+Not only are women excelling in every industry like finance, politics, arts, business, IT, real estate, and more, but people are also changing their attitude towards women who stay at home.

-With a progressive shift in the society towards women, another aspect that needs attention is insurance.
+With a progressive shift in society towards women, another aspect that needs attention is insurance.
 Unfortunately, life insurance among women is still not very common, despite the fact that many studies indicate how women are more prone to critical illnesses.
-Women are also likely to go through childbirth or suffer from heath consequences as a result of it.
+Women are also likely to go through childbirth or suffer from health consequences as a result of it.
 Moreover, there still exists a pay gap in many industries which makes it harder for women to cover expenses than it is for men.
 Life Insurance presents itself as a vital tool for women.
-Here’s why women need it as much as men:

 Financial security for the family

 Life Insurance acts as income replacement and ensures that your family is financially secure even in your absence.
 As more and more women join the workforce and become earning members of their family, the need for insurance becomes paramount.
 Life insurance for women is also more cost-effective as women in general, have higher life expectancies than men.
 This often results in lower premium rates for insurance.
 Plus a life insurance policy also provides tax# benefits that ultimately benefit the family financially.
 Another important aspect of life insurance is that it also covers children.
 You can just increase your life cover1 as and when you decide to have them.

 Critical illness benefit against female organ cancers like breast & cervical cancer